funcionante/makerlab/_docs/specification/mobile-app.md

 ## Requisitions

 ![MobileApp 2](https://firebasestorage.googleapis.com/v0/b/makerlab-b9b8c.appspot.com/o/MobileApp_1.png?alt=media&token=584bd6d4-34df-475d-9031-20dfb4aa5b1b)
+{:center}

 All over the room the equipments will be labeled with QR Codes.
 You will be able to point to them and sneak peek what are in front of you with an Augmented Reality touch, which is very usefull if you don't know the equipment.

 If the item you are pointing is the right one, you can pick it and select the project name you want to associate this requisition.

+You can also make deliveries of items you had requested.
+The process is the same as to make a requisition.
+Simple point to the QR code pasted in the item, and click "Deliver it".